ColdBox/coldbox-platform/ApplicationTemplate/readme.txt

 The framework will then process the event as a ColdBox event.
 You can then treat your ColdBox application as a model application.
 You can use the debugger panel, etc to monitor your flex application.

+REQUIREMENTS:
+1) You will not to create the setting: AppMapping
+   You need to do this in order for the framework to correctly create the instantiation paths.
+2) Your Imagination!!